SEL programmes and provision

 Engagement with families and community

 Family is the first place a child learns social and emotional skills and how they model and reinforce SEL competencies at home is essential to a child’s social-emotional development.
+The quality of interactions and activities parents engage in with their children at home profoundly influences both cognitive and social-emotional growth.
 Schools build on this, providing opportunities for children to model and practice SEL, reinforcing vital social and emotional skills.

 Research suggests that evidence-based SEL programs are more effective when they extend into young people’s home lives.